Chilled Cucumber Soup with Avocado

 Can I make this soup ahead of time?

-Absolutely!
-It’s actually better on day two.
-Store it in a covered container in the fridge for up to 3 days.
+Absolutely, it is actually better on day two.
+Store it in a covered container in the fridge for up to three days.

 Can I freeze this soup?